Dmole/ceph/doc/start/quick-start-preflight.rst

 =====================

 The ``ceph-deploy`` tool operates out of a directory on an admin :term:`node`.
+Before proceeding any further, see `OS Recommendations`_ to verify that you have a supported distribution and version of Linux.
 Any host with network connectivity and a modern python environment and ssh (such as Linux) should work.

 In the descriptions below, :term:`Node` refers to a single machine.